Sequoia Heritage, Stripe and others invest $200M in African fintech Wave at $1.7B valuation – TechCrunch

 “Since 2018, we’ve supported Wave because we were convinced mobile money is still an unsolved problem in Africa,” he said in a statement.
 “Wave has great product design, stellar execution, and a strong financial trajectory.
 We are proud to see it become the first unicorn from Senegal.”

 In May, Sequoia Capital invested in Egyptian fintech Telda, its first big deal on the continent.
-The Wave investment, meanwhile, is coming via subsidiary Sequoia Heritage and is the latter’s first investment in an Africa-focused startup.
+The Wave investment, meanwhile, is coming via an endowment-style fund Sequoia Heritage and is the latter’s first investment in an Africa-focused startup.

 In a call with TechCrunch, Altman said that Wave ticked the boxes he considers before an investment — strong founders, an important problem in a large market, working product, and traction.

-Note: Update: A previous version of this article stated that Sequoia Heritage is a private investment fund and a subsidiary of Sequoia Capital.
-However, that’s not the case as the firm is an endowment-style fund and a separate entity that operates independently under the Sequoia brand.